Contributions under the Indigenous Justice Program

 Capacity-Building Fund

 The Capacity-Building Fund supports capacity-building efforts in Indigenous communities, particularly as they relate to building increased knowledge and skills for the establishment and management of community-based justice programs.
-Other priority areas include developing partnerships with justice system stakeholders; and, improving mainstream justice processes.
+Other priority areas include developing partnerships with justice system stakeholders and improving mainstream justice processes.

 Indigenous Engagement Fund